Human-Centered Development of Indicators for Self-Service Learning Analytics: A Transparency through Exploration

 Most participants found the \textit{Indicator Editor} trustworthy.
-Participants mentioned that the stability, reliability, and feedback provided by the \textit{Indicator Editor} positively impact their trust in the system.
+Some participants mentioned that the stability, reliability, and feedback provided by the \textit{Indicator Editor} positively impact their trust in the system.
 This suggests that usability aspects might influence trust in LA.
-Moreover, participants agreed that their feeling of control over the indicator implementation process gave them a sense of trust in the system.
+Moreover, the majority of participants agreed that their feeling of control over the indicator implementation process gave them a sense of trust in the system.